Explained: Where - and why - NZ must keep masks on

 "A lot of people have now had Covid and that will sometimes breed a sense that they're okay so don't need to wear one," Victoria University clinical psychologist Dr Dougal Sutherland said.

-He singled out some other factors: among them, pandemic fatigue; helplessness or complacency over catching the virus; scepticism about mask effectiveness; or dislike of health mandates.
+He singled out some other factors: pandemic fatigue; helplessness or complacency toward catching the virus; scepticism about mask effectiveness; or a general dislike of health mandates.

 "Having travelled the country and seeing much less mask wearing in Auckland, compared to areas of Wellington, for instance, there also seems to be an element of social modelling – or people referencing each other."